 Access to Prudhoe Bay and the Arctic Ocean is restricted to oilfield workers and tour groups with special permits.
 For security and safety reasons, unescorted visitors are not allowed on the docks or on area roads.
 A number of tour companies out of Fairbanks, Anchorage, and Deadhorse offer excursions to the Arctic Ocean as well as tours of the Prudhoe Bay oil facility.
 Most rental car companies won’t allow their cars to be driven on the Dalton Highway, but Fairbanks-based tour providers also offer bus tours north to Coldfoot and beyond, or fly-drive combination tours.

-In Deadhorse tours are available that visit the oil fields and then move out to Prudhoe Bay where visitors can dip their toes into the Arctic Ocean or even jump in if they're brave enough.
+From Deadhorse, tours are available that visit the oil fields and then move out to Prudhoe Bay where visitors can dip their toes into the Arctic Ocean.
 Tours also view the area's marshy tundra and shallow lakes where at times a variety of wildlife can be encountered including waterfowl and caribou.
 There is also shuttle service that takes visitors from Deadhorse to the Arctic Ocean for a quick visit.

-There are a handful of basic hotels in Deadhorse and Prudhoe Bay catering to visitors, some offering full-service cafeteria-style dining.
+There are a handful of basic hotels in Deadhorse catering to visitors, some offering full-service cafeteria-style dining.
 The only dining options are available in the area’s hotels.
 There are also two coffee shops and a general store.